trevormil/bitbadges-docs/for-developers/sign-in-with-bitbadges/authentication-url-+-parameters.md

 For instant authentication, the **redirectUri** is mandatory, and we do not store the code in the user's account.
 The code should all be handled behind the scenes for the user.

-If you are implementing delayed authentication where the user is to present you their authentication code manually, you can leave the **redirectUri** blank.
+If you are implementing delayed authentication where the user is to present you their code manually, you can leave the **redirectUri** blank.

 If it is blank, we will store the code in the user's account under the Authentication Codes tab.
 They are to manually present you the code.